ljunkie/rarflix/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Important Notes

+### Limit on number of function names

+The Roku BrightScript compiler enforces a limit on the number of functions that can be defined by an app.
+This is particularly evil because the limit is different for the 3.x and 4.x firmware--512 and 768 respectively--which makes it very easy to develop against a Roku 2 and not notice.
+We've already exceeded the first gen Roku limit once before, and it's a very ugly crash.

+So, any time you add a function, you need to make sure we're not over the limit and potentially delete another function (or subroutine) to free up a slot.
+While we're currently very close to the limit, there are plenty of areas that could be cleaned up to free some slots.